Report States

 Spam

-The report is invalid because a legitimate security vulnerability isn't described.
-The report may be incomprehensible, abusive, and/or exhibit harassment.
-Reports that sell any sort of product or service will also be marked as Spam.
+The report is invalid because it does not describe a legitimate security vulnerability.
+It may also be incomprehensible, abusive, and/or harassing.
+Reports selling any product or service will also be marked as Spam.

 Decrease -10